 It is called buffing and while you might think that buffing paint would simply remove it, chalk paint will look good with a nice buff.

-What follows are a few tips that I’ve learned over the years that will help you find the right sealant for chalk.
+What follows are a few sealants for chalk that I’ve learned to apply over the years.
+Hopefully, these will help you find the right one for your furniture.

 1- Glaze